memfault/interrupt/_drafts/unit-test-mocking.md

 Each one serves a purpose in unit testing.
-Although each type might not be utilized in every unit test you write, I can guarantee you that there's a place for them within the suite of tests for your firmware.
+Although each type might not be utilized in every unit test you write, I can guarantee you that there's a place for all of them within the suite of tests for your firmware.

 ## Mocks in Detail